-Florida Parents Lose Custody Of Their Three-Year-Old After Stopping His Chemotherapy Treatments
+Florida Parents Lose Custody Of Their 3-Year-Old After Stopping His Chemotherapy Treatments

 — ABC13 Houston (@abc13houston) May 6, 2019

-However, Dr. Bijal Shah, of the Moffitt Cancer Center’s Acute Lymphoblastic Leukemia Program, says that a single test showing no cancer does not necessarily mean that a patient is cancer-free, nor does it indicate that the patient is out of the woods when it comes to relapse.
+However, Dr. Bijal Shah of the Moffitt Cancer Center’s Acute Lymphoblastic Leukemia Program says that a single test showing no cancer does not necessarily mean that a patient is cancer-free, nor does it indicate that the patient is out of the woods when it comes to relapse.

 “We have no way of saying that he is cured of leukemia this early in therapy.
 We cannot assume cure because we see remission.”